Hiplok Original: Superbright Review

 Ease of Transportation

-A massage therapist that wore the Hiplok around for a day felt strongly that the same amount of weight (about 4 lbs) put into a backpack would cause more muscle fatigue in the lower back than this chain worn slung around the hips.
+A massage therapist that wore the Hiplok around for a day felt that the same amount of weight (about 4 lbs) put into a backpack would cause more muscle fatigue in the lower back than this chain worn slung around the hips.
 This alleviates the problems of being heavy and not having the ability to be attached to your bicycle that the Kryptonite New York Fahgettaboudit U-Lock Mini has.
-The owner of a Hiplok could still toss it in a bike pannier or basket, but not having to wear a backpack to transport your lock is a major plus.
-One consideration that we wanted to test was the wearability of the Original: Superbright when it got wet.
+The owner of a Hiplok could still toss it in a bike pannier or basket, but not having to wear a backpack to transport your lock is a significant plus.
+One consideration that we wanted to test was the wearability of the Hiplok Original: Superbright when it got wet.
 The nylon sheath was resistant to water but not pleasant to wear without a jacket, so we considered that when scoring.
-Overall, our reviewers were super impressed with this product and thought that it proved to be a great everyday bike lock.
+Overall, our reviewers were super impressed with this product and thought it proved to be a great everyday bike lock.

 Ease of Use